-- Free practice: A first session of 45 minutes and a second of 30 minutes.
+- Free practice: Two sessions – the first 45 minutes and the second 30.

-- Qualifying: Divided into four groups determined by championship order (drivers’).
-Once all drivers have had a chance to complete a quick lap, the top six move through to the Super Pole.
+- Qualifying: Divided into four groups determined by drivers’ championship order.
+Once all drivers have had a chance to complete a full-power (250kW) lap, the top six move through to the Super Pole.
 Each driver has one lap to try and position themselves as high up the order as possible.

-- Race: The maximum length of the race is 45 minutes + 1 lap.
+- Race: The maximum length of the race is 45 minutes +1 lap.
 A change of car is no longer required with the Gen2 single-seaters.
 As of 2018/19, five drivers will benefit from the FanBoost (voted for by fans online), giving an extra burst of power.
-Drivers must also use “Attack Mode” during the race, by going through off-line activation zones that give an extra 25kW of energy for a period of time (determined by the FIA prior to each event).
+Drivers must also use “Attack Mode” during the race, by going through off-line activation zones that give an extra 35kW of power for a period of time (determined by the FIA prior to each event).